iron-software/IronPdfNode.Examples/tutorials/html-to-pdf/README.md

     leftText: "URL to PDF"
 };

-// Customize the footer with different font options.textFooter = {
+// Configure a footer that displays a custom message and the right-aligned text options.textFooter = {
     centerText: "IronPDF for Node.js",
     dividerLine: true,